nicolomeneghetti/Recovery_Stroke_Prediction/README.md

 # Recovery_Stroke_Prediction
-The codes were run in Matlab 2018b.
+All the codes contained in this repository were run in Matlab 2018b.

 This repository contains the codes to perform the classification algorithms described in "Post-stroke spontaneous motor recovery in mice can be predicted from acute-phase local field potential using machine learning"